 • Access the Google Home app on your phone and complete the setup process, link to your new device and connect to Wi-Fi.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, select Thermostat and then select Settings.
+The preset temperatures on your Nest can also be changed from the app.
+From the home screen, choose Thermostat and then select Settings.
 Once there, press Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
 By selecting one of those three options, you can change the temperature for that preset.

-• Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
+• Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
 As you set the thermostat up, the Google Home app gives you the option to change the temperature with a schedule.
-If you choose that option, it presents a preset schedule and allows you to make changes.
-After you've made all your choices, that’s the schedule it will use.
+If you select this feature, it presents a preset schedule before letting you customize it.
+After you've made all your choices, that’s the schedule it uses.

 For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
-Once you pick the day, tap Add and select the preset you want.
+Choose the day of the week where you want to make changes.
+Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+The changes won't save unless you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat